 Your Charlotte Social Security Disability Claim

 Even if you provide the SSA with all of the appropriate medical records, there is still a good chance that your claim will be denied.
-It can be very beneficial to have guidance and assistance during this stressful process, in the form of a skilled Charlotte Social Security Disability lawyer.
-A Charlotte disability lawyer can make sure that all relevant evidence is submitted and is being properly reviewed.
+It can be very beneficial to have guidance and assistance during this stressful process, in the form of a Social Security Disability lawyer that takes cases in Charlotte, NC.
+A disability lawyer can make sure that all relevant evidence is submitted and is being properly reviewed.
 They can also obtain statements from others regarding your disability, and can assist you with paperwork and answer your questions along the way.

-Luckily, there’s no upfront cost to hire a helpful Charlotte Social Security attorney.
-Charlotte Disability attorneys work on a contingent basis, meaning that you don’t pay them if you aren’t awarded benefits.
-If your application is approved, they receive a fee equal to 25% of your retroactive benefit payments (up to a maximum of $6,000.)
+Luckily, there’s no upfront cost to hire a helpful Social Security attorney.
+Disability attorneys work on a contingent basis, meaning that you don’t pay them if you aren’t awarded benefits.
+If your application is approved, they receive a fee equal to 25% of your retroactive benefit payments (up to a maximum of $6,000).

 For a free evaluation of your claim, contact a Charlotte Social Security lawyer.